TLouf/Py4DataSci-course/python-school/getting_started/4-virtual-envs.md

 (myprj) some/current/folder >
 ```

-The prefix lets us know that the environment `myprj` is currently active, so Python comands we will use all use the settings and libraries of that environment.
+The prefix lets us know that the environment `myprj` is currently active, so Python commands we will use all use the settings and libraries of that environment.

 Note: inside the virtual environment, we can use the command `python` instead of `python3` and `pip` instead of `pip3`